 The 7 findings I listed above came from two different chapters of the report.
 Higher prices, win/win deals and profitability came from the chapter on Negotiation.
 Positioning, reopening negotiations, competing against low cost providers and the case for change came from the chapter on closing.

-The average score for the Selling Value competency is 56 which means that the salespeople in the 370,000 rows of data in this query have, on average, 56% of the attributes in the Selling Value competency.
+The average score for the Selling Value competency is 56 which means that the salespeople in the 370,000 rows of data in my query have, on average, 56% of the attributes in the Selling Value competency.
 You can see that the top 10% are significantly more effective and the bottom 10% are significantly worse!

 Here are four other things you should do: